-- Select the functions for program call: Press the PGM CALL key - Press the PROGRAM soft key for the TNC to start the dialog for defining the program to be called.
-Use the screen keyboard to enter the path name (GOTO key), or - SELECT PROGRAM - press the SELECT PROGRAM soft key for the TNC to display a selection window in which you can select the program to be called.
-Confirm with the END key.
+Press the PROGRAM soft key for the TNC to start the dialog for defining the program to be called.
+Use the screen keyboard to enter the path name (GOTO key), or

 If the program you want to call is located in the same directory as the program you are calling it from, then you only need to enter the program name.